NasimSakalla/GameDevPortfolio/README.md

 # 2D Platformer
+Inspired by the classic Mario series, where players navigate levels, defeat enemies, and collect coins.

 ## Features
 ✅ inspired by the classic Mario series, where players navigate levels, defeat enemies, and collect coins.